eatyourpeas/all-things-glucose/README.md

 This intial simple API is a Glucose Infusion Rate calculator.
 Helpful for calculating glucose requirement, especially where hyperinsulinism is suspected.

-This includes a list of specialist and standard infant milks with glucose contents per 100g to all the user more accurately to calculate a GIR, when glucose comes through the drip, the PN and the milk all at the same time.
+This includes a list of specialist and standard infant milks with glucose contents per 100g to help the user more accurately to calculate a GIR, especially when glucose comes not only through the drip, but also in the PN and the milk all at the same time.

 ## Getting started